 Some conclusions about labor supply can now be stated.
 Decisions on labor-force participation, hours of work, and investment in human capital are interrelated.
 Individuals who expect to be in the labor force all of their lives have a stronger economic incentive to invest in education.
 People receiving on-the-job training may work longer hours.
 Workers with large investments in human capital are less likely to retire early.
 But all of these decisions are influenced by wages, costs of training, taxes, and other income.

 Supply Curves.
-Like all markets, economists picture labor markets as having interacting supply and demand curves that determine where the price, in this case the wage, will be.
+Like all markets, economists picture labor markets as having interacting supply and demand curves that determine the price, in this case the wage.
 Supply curves of employee hours can be drawn at the level of the occupation, the industry, the area, or the economy as a whole.
 The horizontal axis is employee hours at all levels; the vertical axis is relative wages, except at the economy level, where it is real hourly wages.
 The supply curve for any particular occupation, industry, or area must be forward-sloping when measured against the wages in this employment relative to wages elsewhere.
 The reason is that a higher relative wage attracts labor into the activity for which it is paid.
-For unskilled occupations, labor supply can be almost flat, even in the short run.
-For occupations requiring specialized skills demanding a long period of training, the short-run supply curve can be almost vertical.
+For unskilled occupations, labor supply can be almost flat, being elastic even in the short run.
+For occupations requiring specialized skills demanding a long period of training, the short-run supply curve can be almost vertical, reflecting inelasticity.
 Over time, if changes in relative wages attracted more people to training, the slope would decrease unless training places were fixed or people left the employment as fast as new ones were added.
 The supply of labor to an occupation will have an upward slope even in the very long run, for a number of reasons.
 Some occupations call upon innate talents.
 Others have non-pecuniary advantages and disadvantages that different people value differently.
 As an occupation expands, it must eventually recruit people who dislike it and demand higher earnings to enter it.

 In general, both short-run and long-run supply curves for occupations requiring training slope upward to the right.
 Short-run supply curves are not perfectly vertical (inelastic).
 Long-run supply curves are not perfectly flat (elastic).
 A labor-supply curve for the economy as a whole in developed countries may be downward-sloping (or backward-bending).
 This occurs because of the tendency for hours per year to be reduced as real income rises with the labor force participation rate unchanged.